07 Jun

 First, you will need to keep accurate records of your income and expenditure.
 This can be done using a simple accounting software package, or by keeping manual records.

-This must be done by the 31st of January following the end of the tax year (i.e. if you are self-employed in 2021/22, your tax return must be submitted by 31st January 2023 or 31st of July 2023).
+This must be done by the 31st of January following the end of the tax year (i.e. if you are self-employed in 2021/22, your tax return must be submitted by the 31st of January 2023 or the 31st of July 2023).

 Your first instalment is due on the same day you submit your Self Assessment tax return and pay off any outstanding tax bills from the previous year, so make sure you have adequate cash set aside.